 1) Either a Canadian birth certificate OR Proof of Canadian citizenship or permanent residency OR a certificate of Indian status OR a valid Makivik society card.

 2) A copy of a government-issued document validating kinship between you and your parents (example: the long form of your Canadian birth certificate or a copy of your foreign birth certificate translated into either English or French) OR your Canadian permanent resident landing paper which clearly indicates the name of your sponsor.

-3) Proof that your principal and permanent domicile has been in Quebec since your parents or sponsor stopped residing in Quebec.
+4) Proof that your principal and permanent domicile has been in Quebec since your parents or sponsor stopped residing in Quebec.
 The documents provided must be valid from the time your parent(s) or sponsor stopped residing in Quebec to the academic session for which you are applying for Quebec resident tuition rates.
-Either a copy of your validated* RAMQ-issued Quebec Medicare card or proof that your main domicile is in Quebec can be submitted.
+Either a copy of your validated* RAMQ-issued Quebec Medicare card or proof that your main domicile is in Quebec ( proof of domicile) can be submitted.